 What is SafeZone?

-SafeZone is a series of interactive trainings aimed at helping students and employees develop a better understanding of LGBTQ+ experiences and become effective allies of this community.
+SafeZone is a series of interactive workshops aimed at helping students and employees develop a better understanding of LGBTQ+ experiences and become effective allies of this community.
 In each SafeZone training participants are challenged to listen, share and grow.

-• Participants will gain a new and more informed understanding of LGBTQ+ experiences
+- Participants will gain a new and more informed understanding of LGBTQ+ experiences

 SafeZone 101 is the starting point for learning about the LGBTQ+ community and developing safe spaces for students and employees at Columbus State who identify as LGBTQ+.
 The training includes information sharing, reflective exercises, and interactive activities to help participants become more informed and effective allies.
 Upon completion of 101, interested participants are encouraged to take the SafeZone pledge online and sign-up for additional SafeZone trainings.

 SafeZone 102 builds on the basics taught in 101.
 This workshop provides a deeper exploration of terminology, concepts, and identities found within the LGBTQ+ community.
 Included in this workshop are conversations and activities on transgender and non-binary experiences, hetero and cis normativity, sexual identities, and understanding romanticism.